exoumoon/invar/README.md

 - Providing an automated setup of a [Docker](https://www.docker.com) container with your modded minecraft server, powered by [`itzg/minecraft-server`](https://docker-minecraft-server.readthedocs.io/en/latest) and `docker compose`, with configurable automatic backups[^3] and maintenance;
 - Being as user-friendly and informative as possible and allowing you to organize and categorize your managed `components`, so you don't get lost in them while playing around with hundreds of mods at the same time.

+I try to design **Invar** to be as rugged, industrial-grade and flexible as possible, but it's still niche.
+It's very far away from things like [Folia](https://papermc.io/software/folia) and such. **Invar** can be made to fit other use cases, but it is made to be a good tool for managing small-ish private servers with logs of mod content, large worlds and extensive configuration.

 [^1]: By "declaratively", I mean having everything built from plaintext metadata (like in [`packwiz`](https://packwiz.infra.link)) and being tightly integrated with the Git VCS.
 One of the design concepts of this tool is to treat modpacks and servers as software source code and deployments, respectively.
-[^2]: There still may or may not be a need for a datapack loader mod.
+[^2]: There still may be a need for a datapack loader mod.
 I'll update this when I get to implementing server-side and client-side datapack handling.
 [^3]: It's unliky I will be hand-rolling some sophisticated backup system.
 This will probably be an equivalent of an automated `cp -r ./server .backups/` before you start the server and after it shuts down.